OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

     * [OpenCRE](https://www.opencre.org/cre/117-371)
   * Operational security to protect stored data
     Links to standards:
     * Many 27002 controls cover operational security.
-Gap: complete coverage, with the particularities.
+Gap: covers this control fully, with the particularities.
       * 27002 control 5.23 Information security for use of cloud services
       * 27002 control 5.37 Documented operating procedures
       * Many more 27002 controls (See OpenCRE link)
     * [OpenCRE](https://www.opencre.org/cre/862-452)
   * Logging and monitoring to detect suspicious manipulation of data, (e.g. outside office hours)
     Links to standards:
      * 27002 control 8.16 Monitoring activities.
-Gap: complete coverage
+Gap: covers this control fully
      * [OpenCRE on Detect and respond](https://www.opencre.org/cre/887-750)

 * DEVSECURITY (management).
 The security management system needs to take into account the AI particularity: the AI development infrastructure holds sensitive information - regarding people, process and technology perspective.
 E.g. screening of development personnel, protection of source code/configuration, virus scanning on engineering machines.